USKhokhar/fehrist/CONTRIBUTING.md

 ### 1. Create an Issue 📜
 - Head over to the [Main Repo Issues](https://github.com/USKhokhar/fehrist/issues) and create a new issue to add a new post.
 - Once the issue is assigned to you, you may proceed further.
+> For hacktoberfest participants, make sure you add `hacktoberfest` label to your issue, to get your issue/PR get counted for the same.

 ### 2. Fork and Clone 🍴
 - First, fork the repository to your GitHub account.
 This will create your personal copy.